cisco-open/terraform-provider-meraki/docs/resources/networks_sm_devices_lock.md

 Optional:

-- `ids` (List of String) The ids of the devices to be locked.
+- `ids` (Set of String) The ids of the devices to be locked.
 - `pin` (Number) The pin number for locking macOS devices (a six digit number).
 Required only for macOS devices.
-- `scope` (List of String) The scope (one of all, none, withAny, withAll, withoutAny, or withoutAll) and a set of tags of the devices to be wiped.
+- `scope` (Set of String) The scope (one of all, none, withAny, withAll, withoutAny, or withoutAll) and a set of tags of the devices to be wiped.
-- `serials` (List of String) The serials of the devices to be locked.
+- `serials` (Set of String) The serials of the devices to be locked.
-- `wifi_macs` (List of String) The wifiMacs of the devices to be locked.
+- `wifi_macs` (Set of String) The wifiMacs of the devices to be locked.

 <a id="nestedatt--item"></a>